 Certificate Program in Latinx Studies

 Highlighting our commitment to diversity and our celebration of inclusive excellence, the DU/Iliff Joint PhD Program in the Study of Religion offers a certificate program in Latinx Studies.
-Students consider questions of Latinx histories and culture from a theological and religious studies perspective and engage directly with Latinx communities through field placement.
+Students consider questions of Latinx histories and culture from a theological and religious studies perspective and engage directly with Latinx communities.
 The objective of the program is to prepare students to teach Latinx Studies, focusing on religion, theology, and social praxis.